Systematic review: Research fields

+Health and medicine

 Current use of systematic reviews in medicine

 Many organisations around the world use systematic reviews, with the methodology depending on the guidelines being followed.
-Organisations which use systematic reviews in medicine and human health include the National Institute for Health and Care Excellence (NICE, UK), the Agency for Healthcare Research and Quality (AHRQ, USA) and the World Health Organization.
-Most notable among international organisations is Cochrane, a group of over 37,000 specialists in healthcare who systematically review randomised trials of the effects of prevention, treatments and rehabilitation as well as health systems interventions.
-When appropriate, they also include the results of other types of research.
+Organisations which use systematic reviews in medicine and human health include the National Institute for Health and Care Excellence (NICE, UK), the Agency for Healthcare Research and Quality (AHRQ, US), and the World Health Organization.
+Most notable among international organisations is Cochrane, a group of over 37,000 specialists in healthcare who systematically review randomised trials of the effects of prevention, treatments, and rehabilitation as well as health systems interventions.
+They sometimes also include the results of other types of research.
 Cochrane Reviews are published in The Cochrane Database of Systematic Reviews section of the Cochrane Library.
 The 2015 impact factor for The Cochrane Database of Systematic Reviews was 6.103, and it was ranked 12th in the Medicine, General & Internal category.

-There are several types of Cochrane Review, including:
+There are several types of systematic reviews, including: